Vende Digital

 Key Takeaways

-• Heading into 2021, Account-Based Marketing will be a core strategy for B2B businesses.
+• Account-Based Marketing is a core strategy for B2B businesses.

 • ABM is an incredibly powerful strategy that has the potential to deliver tremendous growth and awareness with high-value accounts.